Age Group

 Overview

-As a Paralympic sport, para triathlon is made up of a 750-metre swim, 20-kilometre bike and a five-kilometre run with time spent in transition between each discipline contributing to the athlete’s total event time (also referred to as a “sprint” triathlon).
-However, there are racing opportunities and para athletes competing in triathlon events over every distance.
-The umbrella of “triathlon” also encompasses additional formats collectively referred to as “multisport”.
+As a Paralympic sport, para triathlon is most often a sprint distance triathlon made up of a 750-metre swim, a 20-kilometre bike and a five-kilometer run with time spent in transition between each discipline contributing to the athlete’s total time.
+However, there are racing opportunities and para athletes competing in triathlon events over every triathlon distance.
+The umbrella of “triathlon” also includes additional formats collectively referred to as “multisport”.
 These include duathlon, aquathlon, aquabike, cross triathlon, and long distance triathlon.
 There are lots of opportunities and possibilities within this sport!

-The starting point for all athletes should be connecting with para-sport organizations within their communities.
+The starting point for all athletes should be indicating their interest in para triathlon via our online Athlete Interest Form.
+(Athlete Interest Form for Para Triathlon – Fill out form) Athletes can also connect with their provincial triathlon federation and para-sport organizations within their communities.
 These organizations will provide a strong foundation for competition in any para sport.
 See the “resources” section below for information on community programs.

-The Community and High Performance streams outlined below are two unique pathways with different participation and competition goals.
+The Age Group and Performance streams outlined below are two unique pathways with different participation and competition goals.
 However, athletes can move between the two streams at any time.
-Classification is only required once an athlete has been identified for High Performance competition, and this is done by World Triathlon at an international competition.
+Classification is optional at the national level and is only required once an athlete has met criteria to race internationally in World Triathlon competitions.
+International classification is done by World Triathlon or the International Blind Sports Federation at an international event.
+Triathlon Canada also offers National classification events so that athletes have an understanding of this process and a good estimation of their category, should they wish to work towards International level competition and classification.

 How to submit an Athlete Interest Form for Para Triathlon